mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ## Game making and coding and in schools and formal education

+The most prominent learning objective of making games in educational setting is to develop _coding and computing skills_.
+There are extensive studies on _game making to learn other subjects_ including maths, biology and chemistry but diverse examples exist.
+Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.

+They are also a powerful vehicle for exploring issues involving race, sex, social issues [@tekinbas_quest_2010].

+While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.

 The context of many studies of game making to learning either computer science or other subject knowledge in curricular for the most part happens in a school or after school environment.

 ### Coding and Computing as a School Subject in the UK